dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/permalinks.md

 ### ARK URLs for Projects

-The format of a Knora resource ARK URL is as follows:
+The format of a Knora project ARK URL is as follows:

 ```
 http://HOST/ark:/NAAN/VERSION/PROJECT